 "Why do the anti-authoritarians not confine themselves to crying out against political authority, the state?
-All socialists are agreed that the state, and with it political authority, will disappear as a result of the coming social revolution, that is, that public functions will lose their functions of watching over social interests.
+All socialists are agreed that the state, and with it political authority, will disappear as a result of the coming social revolution, that is, that public functions will lose their political character and become mere administrative functions of watching over social interests.
 But the anti-authoritarians demand that the political state be abolished at one stroke, even before the social relations that gave birth to it have been destroyed.
 They demand that the first act of the social revolution shall be the abolition of authority.

 "Have these gentlemen ever seen a revolution?
-A revolution is certainly the most authoritarian thing there is; it is an act whereby one part of the population imposes its will upon the other part by means of rifles, bayonets and cannon, all party must maintain its rule by means of the terror which its arms inspire in the reactionaries.
+A revolution is certainly the most authoritarian thing there is; it is an act whereby one part of the population imposes its will upon the other part by means of rifles, bayonets and cannon, all of which are highly authoritarian means.
+And the victorious party must maintain its rule by means of the terror which its arms inspire in the reactionaries.
 Would the Paris Commune have lasted more than a day if it had not used the authority of the armed people against the bourgeoisie?